bahamat/cf-primer/cf-primer.md

 Imperative languages execute step by step in *sequence*.

-Because it is sequential must go in order from start to finish.
+Because it is sequential, it must go in order from start to finish.
 If a sequential program is interrupted in the middle the state is *inconsistent*.
 Neither at starting point nor at the finish.
 Executing the program again will repeat tasks that have already been done, possibly causing damage in doing so.

 E.g., a script that appends a line to a file then restarts a daemon.
 If the line is appended but the daemon not restarted, running the script again will result in that line in the file twice.
 This will likely cause the daemon to fail when restarted.